influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/functions/built-in/transformations/aggregates/median.md

 ##### estimate_tdigest
-An aggregate method that uses a [t-digest data structure](https://github.com/tdunning/t-digest) to compute an accurate percentile estimate on large data sources.
+An aggregate method that uses a [t-digest data structure](https://github.com/tdunning/t-digest) to compute an accurate quantile estimate on large data sources.

 ##### exact_mean
-An aggregate method that takes the average of the two points closest to the percentile value.
+An aggregate method that takes the average of the two points closest to the quantile value.

 ##### exact_selector
-A selector method that returns the data point for which at least percentile points are less than.
+A selector method that returns the data point for which at least quantile points are less than.

 ### compression
 Indicates how many centroids to use when compressing the dataset.
 A larger number produces a more accurate result at the cost of increased memory requirements.
-Defaults to 1000.
+Defaults to `1000.0`.

 _**Data type:** Float_